Willamette Zone

 Pretty much any technique will catch fish, but it might take some experimenting to find out what is most effective on the day you're out there.
 Now that fall is around the corner, activity on the lake will be quieter.
 Fishing can be surprisingly good, even during mid-day.

 The reservoir gets stocked with trout during the spring and summer with many of these fish still available throughout the fall and winter and into next year.
 As a reminder, anglers are allowed to keep up to five trout, with an additional five fish kokanee bag limit.
-Kokanee fishing is mostly done for the year as the adults are gearing up to spawn in the tributaries over the next few weeks.
+Kokanee fishing is mostly done for the year as the adults are moving up into the tributaries to spawn.

 It's always a good idea to check the water levels at the U.S. Army Corps of Engineers website before using the boat ramps.
 For the latest information on water levels at Detroit Reservoir check with the Army Corps of Engineers' website for more information.